yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Exit criteria:

--  You will be able to issue a request from the website, and see that orders have been processed through the function -- as it will have successfully called the API and you will see results in the reports page.
+-  You will be able to issue a request from the website, and see that orders have been processed through the function -- as it will have successfully called the API and you will see results in the reports page

 ## Exercise 6: Configure and publish the web application

 Duration: 15 minutes

-In this exercise, you will configure the website to communicate with the API Management service, deploy the application, and create an order.
+In this exercise, you will configure the website to communicate with the API Management service, deploy the application, and create an order

 ### Task 1: Configure the web app settings